FailAcademy/learning/web-dev-foundation/_lessons/04-jquery/04-intro-to-ajax.md

 ## Learning Objectives

-- Learn what Ajax is (in relation to jQuery) and how to use it make a simple get request from a popular third-party API
+- Learn what Ajax is (in relation to jQuery)
+- How to use it make a simple get request from a popular third-party API

 ## Keywords